 When you’re hiring a financial advisor, it’s important to find the right person for the job.
 From investing to estate planning, your financial advisor handles complex tasks that have a big impact on your life.
 You need someone who’s competent and completely trustworthy — and preferably, someone who won’t charge you an arm and a leg.

 There are several ways to go about finding the right financial advisor.
-You can start by getting recommendations from family and friends or searching the websites of the Financial Planning Association and the National Association of Personal Financial Advisors.
-You can also use a free tool from SmartAsset.
-Answer a few questions and they’ll match you with three vetting advisors in your area.
-Then, you can narrow down your list by doing a little basic research online, checking credentials, and searching for complaints.
-But ultimately, to find a person you’re comfortable with, you need to meet the candidates face to face.
+One of the easiest is to use a free tool from SmartAsset.
+Answer a few questions and they’ll match you with three advisors in your area carefully chosen to fit your needs.
+But to figure out which of these choices you’re most comfortable with, you need to meet the candidates face to face.

 Here are some questions to ask at those interviews.
 They can help you figure out whether the advisor you’re talking to is capable, honest, and affordable.
 And they can offer you some insight into that person’s communication style so you know whether this is someone you’ll be able to work with over the long term.